azkshourav/Shourav-Basic/Assignment-10/README.md

+Hello,
+I am Ahmmed Zubayer Karim.
+In this assignment, I create a personal blog using HTML, CSS, and PHP.
+In myblog I have multiple pages, including a home page, a blog page, and a contact page.
+Here I follow all the requirements for the blog as mentioned:

 Introduction:
 In this report, I will be discussing the design and implementation of my personal blog using HTML, CSS, and PHP.
 The blog consists of four pages: homepage, blog page, single post page, and contact page.
 The main objective of this blog is to showcase my writing skills and create an online presence for myself.
 I faced some challenges during the design and implementation process, but with research and practice, I was able to overcome them.